-238. COMMITTEE ON HUMAN SERVICES

-(a) The Committee on Human Services is responsible for matters concerning welfare; social services; homelessness (for purposes of legislation, and jointly with the Committee on Housing and Neighborhood Revitalization for purposes of oversight); and disability services.

-(b) The following agencies come within the purview of the Committee on Human Services:

-Advisory Committee on Child Abuse and Neglect

-Child and Family Services Agency

-Citizen Review Panel on Child Abuse and Neglect

-Commission on Persons with Disabilities

-Department of Human Services

-Department on Disability Services

-Developmental Disabilities State Planning Council

-Interagency Council on Homelessness

-Office of Disability Rights

-State Rehabilitation Council

-Statewide Independent Living Council

-239. COMMITTEE ON HOUSING AND NEIGHBORHOOD REVITALIZATION.
+235. COMMITTEE ON HOUSING AND EXECUTIVE ADMINISTRATION.

-(a) The Committee on Housing and Neighborhood Revitalization is responsible for matters relating to the development, maintenance, preservation, and regulation of housing stock, including rental housing; neighborhood revitalization, development, improvement, and stabilization; urban affairs; homelessness (jointly with the Committee on Human Services for purposes of oversight); and matters related to seniors.
+(a) The Committee on Housing and Executive Administration is responsible for matters relating to the development, maintenance, preservation, and regulation of housing stock, including rental housing; neighborhood revitalization, development, improvement, and stabilization; joint jurisdiction for the purpose of oversight (not legislation) with the Committee on Business and Economic Development for New Communities; urban affairs; matters related to the Executive Office of the Mayor; and matters related to seniors.

-(b) The following agencies come within the purview of the Committee on Housing and Neighborhood Revitalization:
+(b) The following agencies come within the purview of the Committee on Housing and Executive Administration:

+Advisory Committee on Community Use of Public Space

 Age-Friendly DC Task Force

 Board of Real Estate Appraisers